cadewey/powerplanswitcher/README.md

 Please note that the main and only purpose of this tool is to *switch* between plans and not to *configure* them.
 This has to be done beforehand in the Power Options menu in Windows.

-You can follow me on my <a href="https://goo.gl/U0x1Fy">development blog</a> for the latest news on this and other projects of mine.

 ![](screenshot.png)

 ## Download